iamdempa/challenge/README.md

 ## 4.1 Prerequisites

-- A Kubernetes Cluster - In this example a simple [K3S](https://k3s.io/) cluster is used
+- A Kubernetes Cluster - In this example a simple [K3S](https://k3s.io/) cluster is used (and the commands hereby are based on the `K3S` tool)

 Installation: